airbnb/synapse/README.md

 ### HAProxy shared HTTP Frontend ###

 For HTTP-only services, it is not always necessary or desirable to dedicate a TCP port per service, since HAProxy can route traffic based on host headers.
-To support this, the optional `shared_fronted` section can be added to both the `haproxy` section and each indvidual service definition.
+To support this, the optional `shared_frontend` section can be added to both the `haproxy` section and each indvidual service definition.
 Synapse will concatenate them all into a single frontend section in the generated haproxy.cfg file.
 Note that synapse does not assemble the routing ACLs for you; you have to do that yourself based on your needs.
 This is probably most useful in combination with the `service_conf_dir` directive in a case where the individual service config files are being distributed by a configuration manager such as puppet or chef, or bundled into service packages.